Conscience clause (education): Overview

-The conscience clause is part of the Elementary Education Act of 1870, which established the neutrality and indifference of the state regarding religious instruction.
+The conscience clause is part of the Elementary Education Act 1870 (33 & 34 Vict. c.
+75), which established the neutrality and indifference of the state regarding religious instruction.
 It was introduced and applied to all State-aided schools to protect the religious liberties of minorities, who were viewed as religious dissidents.
 The law, which was not applicable to Scotland and Ireland stated that "no religious catechism or religious formularity which is distinctive of any particular denomination shall be taught in the school."
 The conscience clause did not exempt students from Saturday classes or any other day when their religious creed require attendance. d and that it is composed of diverse interests and influences so it is not bound by the principles of the Church.

 Objections to the introduction of the "conscience clause" included those made by the Church of Missionary Society, a section of the Church of England, arguing that this rule will force them to close their schools.
 Critics refer to it as a "secular intrusion", claiming that it turns education into mere instruction.